-vision to select the optimal analysis scale of structures; see, e.g., [28, 35].
-Similar to this approach, the methods presented in [20, 46, 47, 52] propose to estimate the salient scale of an image by considering extrema of various information theoretic operators in the linear scale space.
-For remote sensing images, it is also proposed in [30] to rely on a linear scale space to estimate a resolution invariant characteristic scale.
-The invariance is achieved by studying the effect of the image acquisition process on the linear scale space decomposition.
-Indeed, the linear scale space is very convenient since it enables one to easily model scale (see, e.g., [35]) or resolution [30] changes.
-However, using the linear scale space prevents such methods from achieving spatial accuracy.
-It is well known that the positions of structures that are detected by such methods are relatively erratic and very sensitive to contrast changes, especially for large structures.
+The most classical approach to estimate the scale of structures in an image has been introduced by [24, 25].
+Local scales are computed by studying extrema of differential operators in the linear scale-space.
+This method has been widely applied in computer vision to select the optimal analysis scale of structures, see e.g. [27, 33].
+Similar to this approach, the methods presented in [19, 44, 45, 50] propose to estimate the salient scale of an image by considering extrema of various information theoretic operators in the linear scale space.
+For remote-sensing images, [29] has also proposed to rely on a linear scale-space to estimate a resolution invariant characteristic scale.
+The invariance is achieved by studying the effect of the image acquisition process on the linear scale-space decomposition.
+Indeed, the linear scale-space is very convenient since it enables to easily model scale (see e.g. [33]) or resolution [29] changes.
+However, using the linear scale space prevents such method from achieving spatial accuracy.
+It is well known that the positions of structures that are detected by such methods is relatively erratic and very sensitive to contrast changes, especially for large structures.
 Therefore, one can expect some difficulty in building up spatially accurate indexing of images from these methods.
 Moreover, these methods disregard structures without significant gradients, for which no scale is computed.

-In order to obtain spatially accurate scale measures, it is quite natural to look toward nonlinear approaches.
-In [21, 22] it is proposed to measure the significant scales of structures by computing the entropy of the joint distribution of pixels in a fixed neighborhood.
-It has been shown (see [22]) that such an approach yields better repeatability and is less sensitive to image perturbation than methods making use of Gaussian filtering.
-Other methods enabling the computation of spatially accurate scales are mainly based on nonlinear scale spaces, either in a morphological or variational framework.
-Recently, several scale measures based on nonlinear partial differential equations have been proposed.
-In [51, 50], a local definition of scale based on total variation regularization is introduced.
+In order to obtain spatially accurate scale measures, it is quite natural to look toward non-linear approaches.
+In [20, 21] it is proposed to measure the significant scales of structures by computing the entropy of the joint distribution of pixels in a fixed neighborhood.
+It has been shown, see [21], that such an approach yields better repeatability and is less sensitive to image perturbation than methods making use of Gaussian filtering.
+Other methods enabling the computation of spatially accurate scales are mainly based on non-linear scale spaces, either in a morphological or variational framework.
+Recently, several scale measures based on non-linear partial differential equations have been proposed.
+In [49, 48], a local definition of scale based on total variation regularization is introduced.
 In [8], it is proposed to estimate the local scales of structures from their evolution speed under the total variation flow.
 In both works, the idea is that the evolution time of structures is related to their scale.
-Independently, the mathematical morphology school has long ago proposed to characterize materials by looking at the size distribution of grains, through the use of the so-called granulometry [18, 43].
-Following this idea, it is proposed in [31] to use the pattern spectrum of images (roughly, the derivative of granulometry) to index grayscale images.
-In the framework of remote sensing imaging, [5, 13] have proposed, in view of the classification of satellite images, to compute size distributions (called derivative morphological profiles) at each pixel.
-A closely related approach to the extraction of urban area was previously proposed in [27].
+Independently, the mathematical morphology school has long ago proposed to characterize materials by looking at the size distribution of grains, through the use of the so-called granulometry [17, 41].
+Following this idea, it is proposed in [30] to use the pattern spectrum of images (roughly, the derivative of granulometry) to index gray-scale images.
+In the framework of remote sensing imaging, [5, 12] have proposed, in view of the classification of satellite images, to compute size distributions (called derivative morphological profile) at each pixel.
+A closely related approach to the extraction of urban area was previously proposed in [26].
 In these works, the proposed local features contain some information about scale.
 This information is well localized thanks to the use of connected morphological filtering of features.

 In this paper, our purpose is twofold.
 First, we introduce a method to compute a local scale measure following the general approach of granulometries.
-Contrarily to previous morphological approaches, the proposed method is autodual (is invariant to contrast reversal) and does not necessitate any structuring element.
+Contrarily to previous morphological approaches, the proposed method is auto-dual and does not necessitate any structuring element.
 Second, we establish theoretical links between the variational and morphological approaches to scale computation.